gdmgent/Teaching-consensus/docs/consensus-css.md

 # CSS
+## Contributors
+Point of contact for discussions and evolutions of the HTML-consensus: Mathieu Spillebeen

+Supported by:
+ - No-one yet :) Be the first! ;)

 ## Principles
 When teaching CSS, we should follow a few key principles.
  - Accessibility is the norm, not an afterthought